A Guide to Fine-Tuning FunctionGemma

 python app.py

-That’s it—you’re ready to fine‑tune FunctionGemma with your own function schemas!
+That’s it—you’re ready to fine‑tune FunctionGemma without writing any code!

 Conclusion

 Whether you choose to write your own training script using TRL or to use the demo visual interface of the FunctionGemma Tuning Lab, fine‑tuning is the key to unlocking the full potential of FunctionGemma.
-It transforms a generic assistant into a specialized agent capable of:
+It transforms a generic assistant into a specialized agent capable of adhering to strict business logic and handling complex, proprietary data structures.

 Thanks for reading!